Chapter 1 problems |

 1. Specifications

-Build the comparator Int_Comp_16bit represented in Fig. 1 for 16-bit two's complemented (2C) integer operands.
+Build the comparator Sel_Int_Cmp_16bit represented in Fig. 1 for 16-bit two's complemented (2C) integer or radix-2 operands.
+For N = '1', the numbers are integers; for N = '0', the numbers are radix-2

 The same project B3.12 (for 8-bit operands) is proposed in Chapter 3 for learning the basics of μC software organisation and basic digital I/O.